 \subsection{Topology Clustering}

-A clustering approach was used to characterise different protocol performance across various topologies, and to examine its relationship with graph metrics such as size, density, and eccentricity.
+A clustering approach was used to characterise differences in protocol performance across various topologies and to examine its relationship with graph metrics such as size, density, and eccentricity.
 Table \ref{tab:clusters} lists the topologies belonging to each cluster.

 As described in Table \ref{tab:cluster_perf} and illustrated in Figures \ref{fig:kde_clusters}--\ref{fig:scatter_clusters}, each cluster label can be interpreted as follows: \begin{itemize}[itemsep=0pt] \item Cluster 1: \textit{Globally Adverse Topologies}.\\ All protocols perform poorly. \item Cluster 2: \textit{Tree Dominant Topologies}.\\ Tree-based protocols perform well.\\ Star-based protocols perform poorly. \item Cluster 3: \textit{Multi-path Dominant Topologies}.\\ Multi-path protocols perform well.\\ Single-path protocols perform poorly. \item Cluster 4: \textit{Globally Favourable Topologies}.\\ All protocols perform well. \end{itemize}